olefasting/dyndns/README.md

 The following tasks are available:

-- dev ('deno task dev') starts a dev instance with file watching
+- dev ('deno task dev') starts a dev instance with file watching enabled
 - clean ('deno task clean') deletes 'build/' directory
 - build ('deno task build') builds an executable in 'build/'
 - install ('deno task install') installs all necessary files to the system